ColasDroin/collider_check/readme.md

-# Twiss Check Module
+# Collider Check Module

-A small module that provides a few functions to check the corresponding Twiss parameters.
-Useful for debugging purposes before tracking.
+A small module that provides a few functions to check the observables in a collider, provided as a json file.
+Useful for debugging purposes after tracking.